jwiegley/use-package/README.md

 It's possible that the user could use `featurep` in their idle to test for this case, but that's a subtlety I'd rather avoid.

-## :defer now accepts an optional integer argument
+## :defer now accepts an optional numeric argument

 `:defer [N]` causes the package to be loaded -- if it has not already been -- after `N` seconds of idle time.